the-teachingRSE-project/competencies/competencies.md

 as well as software retirement.
 Additionally, the research software life-cycle extends the traditional life-cycle with \gls{software-publication}.
-The RSE should be aware of this life-cycle and be able to predict and cater to the changing needs a software project as it moves through the stages.
+The RSE should be aware of this life-cycle and be able to predict and cater to the changing needs of a software project as it moves through the stages.

 <!-- Creating documented code building blocks -->